Mechanisms of Introspective Awareness: Background and Related Work

 \subsection{Concept Injection and Introspective Awareness}

-\citet{lindsey2025} introduced the \textit{thought injection} setup: steering vectors representing specific concepts are injected into the residual stream, and the model is asked if it detects an ``injected thought'' and, if so, what that thought is about.
-Anthropic's Claude Opus 4 and 4.1 models achieved approximately 20\% introspection rate (with ~0\% false positives) across diverse concepts, suggesting some form of metacognitive awareness. \citet{lindsey2025} established several criteria for introspection---accuracy, grounding, internality, and metacognitive representation---but did not investigate its mechanisms.
+\citet{lindsey2025} introduced the \textit{concept injection} setup: steering vectors representing specific concepts are injected into the residual stream, and the model is asked if it detects an ``injected thought'' and, if so, what that thought is about.
+Anthropic's Claude Opus 4 and 4.1 models achieved approximately 20\% introspection rate (with $\sim$0\% false positives) across diverse concepts, suggesting some form of metacognitive awareness. \citet{lindsey2025} established several criteria for introspection---accuracy, grounding, internality, and metacognitive representation---that the concept injection experiment was designed to establish, but did not investigate the underlying mechanisms involved. \citet{lindsey2025} also applied concept injection as a technique to explore other forms of introspection, including the ability to detect prefills.

-\citet{vogel2025} replicated introspective awareness in Qwen2.5-Coder-32B \cite{hui2024qwen25codertechnicalreport}.
+\citet{vogel2025} replicated the concept injection detection result in Qwen2.5-Coder-32B \citep{hui2024qwen25codertechnicalreport}.
 They find that the model's logit difference for answering ``Yes'' vs.~``No'' depends largely on the framing of the prompt. \citet{godet2025a} independently raised concerns that steering generically pushes the model to answer ``Yes'' for questions whose default answer would be ``No''; they show that this logit shift is similar for the introspection question and control questions (e.g.~``Do you believe that 1+1=3?'') in Mistral-22B.
-However, \citet{godet2025b} also found that the model can still achieve above-chance injection detection accuracy on a task unrelated with answering ``Yes'' or ``No''. \citet{morris2025} formalize a related concern as \textit{causal bypassing}: the intervention may cause accurate self-reports via a causal path that does not route through the internal state itself.
+However, \citet{godet2025b} also found that the model can still achieve above-chance injection detection accuracy on a task that does not involve a ``Yes'' or ``No'' response. \citet{morris2025} formalize a concern about introspection-related experiments they refer to as \textit{causal bypassing}: the intervention may cause accurate self-reports via a causal path that does not route through the internal state itself.
 They argue that the detection component of thought injection is the strongest existing test against causal bypassing, since the injected concept vector has no direct connection to the concept of having been injected.

+\looseness=-1 Concurrently, \citet{pearsonvogel2026latentintrospectionmodelsdetect} study introspection in Qwen-32B using a design in which the steering vector is applied only to the token positions of the first turn of a two-turn prompt, and not applied on new sampled tokens, so detection must rely on cached representations.
+They find that by default, introspection is suppressed in sampled outputs but detectable via logit lens in intermediate layers; they also find that including accurate information about introspection mechanisms in the prompt dramatically improves detection (0.3\% to 39.9\%).
+Like our trained steering vector (\S\ref{sec:latent}), their elicitation methods reveal substantial latent capacity that default prompting fails to surface.